bitcoinerlab/miniscript/README.md

 ]
 unknownSats: [ {asm: "<sig(key2)> <key2> <sig(key1)> <key1> 1"} ]
 ```

+Instead of `unknowns`, the user has the option to provide the complementary argument `knowns`: `satisfier( miniscript, { knowns })`.
+This argument corresponds to the only pieces of information that are known.
+For instance, in the example above, `knowns` would be `['<sig(key3)>', '<sig(key4)>']`.
+It's important to note that either `knowns` or `unknowns` must be provided, but not both.
+If neither argument is provided, it's assumed that all signatures and preimages are known.

 The objects returned in the `nonMalleableSats`, `malleableSats` and `unknownSats` arrays consist of the following properties: